 Their approach goes beyond an external approach.
 Managers need to be able to know their own talents, requiring a great deal of introspection.
 A secure leader has no problem in hiring people better than themselves.

 As part of a company’s longterm Talent Management procedures, much of the scouting process involves getting both managers and members of Generation Y on board.
 Generation Y has fundamentally different objectives in their behavior, outlook and interaction in the workplace.
 Generation Y, as a baby boom generation, is widely considered one of the most important generations in advancing a rapidly ageing workforce.

-One Model Integrating Generation Y into Companies for Competitive Advantage
+Integrating Generation Y into the Workplace

-SIS International has built a model that proactively integrates very talented members Generation Y in creative development, strategic planning and research.
+SIS has built a model that proactively integrates very talented members Generation Y in creative development, strategic planning and research.
 Essentially, the goal is to harness both the strengths of older and younger generations, while minimizing the intergenerational tensions that often arise in corporate settings.

 Embracing Generation Y is one possible method.
 For example at SIS, managers fully embrace the youth.
 We provide them with an uncommon opportunity for experience and confidence to allow them the opportunity to thrive.
 And through their perspectives, we have considered many new initiatives that have continued to our success, our commitment to innovation and ability to provide high degrees of client value.
 But, what works in our company may not work in others.
 It is a matter of striking the right balance between strategy and culture.

 Making your HR Function More Strategic